jordanhe2/Yob-Hosting/docs/index.md

 ## Getting Started
 Follow [this tutorial](./tutorials/getting_started.md) to familiarize yourself with the basics of Yob.
 More advanced users can check out the references to learn more.

-Keep in mind we are still building the documentation for Yob, so if you click on a link and find an empty or incomplete page, we apologize.

 Thank you for using Yob!